The Tow Policy Advocacy Fellowship is now recruiting John Jay College of Criminal Justice graduate students for the 2019-2020 cohort.

 In no more than three double-spaced pages, your personal statement should address the following:

-- What do you hope to gain from being a Tow Policy Advocacy Fellow?
+- What do you hope to gain as a Tow Policy Advocacy Fellow?

 Resume (2 pages max)